codeclimate/codeclimate-rubocop/config/contents/style/safe_navigation.md

-This cop transforms usages of a method call safeguarded by a non `nil` check for the variable whose method is being called to safe navigation (`&.`).
+Transforms usages of a method call safeguarded by a non `nil` check for the variable whose method is being called to safe navigation (`&.`).
 If there is a method chain, all of the methods in the chain need to be checked for safety, and all of the methods will